Chatter Back End

 Starting in 2017, Apple required apps to use HTTPS, the secure version of HTTP.
 Android has followed suite in Aug.
 2018 and defaulted to blocking all cleartext (HTTP) traffic.

-To support HTTPS, we first obtain a public key signed by a Certification Authority (CA).
-Since obtaining such a certificate requires a host with a fully qualified domain name (FQDN), such as www.eecs.umich.edu
+To support HTTPS, we first need a public key signed by a Certification Authority (CA).
+Obtaining a certificate from a legitimate CA requires that your server have a fully qualified domain name (FQDN), such as www.eecs.umich.edu

 Starting with iOS 13 (and macOS 10.15 Catalina), Apple added some security requirements that all server certificates must comply with.
 To support both iOS and Android clients, a back-end server must thus comply with these security requirements also.